At a pugnacious Oscars, Apple's feel-good 'CODA' triumphs

 “This is for the Deaf community, the CODA community and the disabled community,” said Kotsur, signing from the stage.
 “This is our moment.”

-But most were talking about another moment.
-After Rock as a presenter joked to Jada Pinkett Smith that he was looking forward to a sequel to “G.I.
+Many, though, were talking about another moment.
+After Rock, as a presenter, joked to Jada Pinkett Smith that he was looking forward to a sequel to “G.I.
 Jane,” Will Smith stood up from his seat near the stage, strode up to Rock and smacked him.
 After sitting back down, Smith shouted at Rock to “keep my wife's name out of your (expletive) mouth."
 When Rock, who joked about Jada Pinkett Smith while hosting the Oscars in 2016, protested that it was just a “GI Jane” joke, Smith repeated the same line.

 “That was the greatest night in the history of television,” Rock said, before awkwardly returning to presenting best documentary, which went to Questlove's “Summer of Soul (...or When the Revolution Was Not Televised)."